ufal/npfl114/exam/questions.md

 - Describe Squeeze and Excitation applied to a ResNet block.
 [5]

-- Define the Mobile inverted bottleneck block (including separable convolutions and the exact positions of BatchNorms and ReLUs, but without describing Squeeze and excitation bocks).
+- Draw the Mobile inverted bottleneck block (including explanation of separable convolutions, the expansion factor, exact positions of BatchNorms and ReLUs, but without describing Squeeze and excitation bocks).
 [5]

 - Assume an input image $I$ of size $H \times W$ with $C$ channels, and a convolutional kernel $K$ with size $N \times M$, stride $S$ and $O$ output